Crock Pot Chocolate Peanut Clusters

 Can I use a different type of chocolate instead of the German chocolate bar?

-Baker’s makes both and they’re easy to find in most grocery stores.
-Avoid using a milk chocolate bar as a substitute — it will make the clusters quite sweet since you already have white almond bark in the mix.
+Yes.
+The German chocolate bar does bring a hint of a deeper or darker chocolate flavor, but if you can’t find it, you can use a semi-sweet or bittersweet chocolate baking bar instead.
+Baker’s makes both, and they are readily available in most grocery stores.
+Do not use a milk chocolate bar as a substitute; it will make the clusters very sweet because you already have white almond bark in the mix.

 Can I use milk chocolate chips instead of semisweet?